null

 Which one to Choose?

 Choosing which cut to go for is a matter of individual tastes.
-Whether you prefer the cushion cut’s pillow-like shape and vintage like appearance, or the dramatic flashes, cropped corners and larger than average face-up appearance of the emerald cut diamond or even the stunning radiance of the radiant cut- it is up to you.
+Whether you prefer the cushion cut’s pillow-like shape and vintage-like appearance, or the dramatic flashes, cropped corners, and larger-than-average face-up appearance of the emerald cut diamond, or even the stunning radiance of the radiant cut- it is up to you.
 Check out our loose diamonds guide for more information.